sylumer/automators/Meta/Documentation/Vault Front Matter.md

 - `concept` - a note about a technical idea.
 - `episode` - a note about a podcast episode.
 - `event` - a note about a time-bound occurrence.
+- `list` - a note acting as a list or index of other related notes.
 - `methodology` - a note about a way of working, an approach to a task or issue.
 - `network` - a note about a podcast network.
 - `person` - a note about a person.